aws-samples/aws-modernization-with-lumigo/content/04_module/20-Identifying slow cold starts.md

 ![cold start metrics](/images/mod04-lumigo-cold-start-metrics.png)

-When you have lots of functions, it's not feasible to go through each functions individually.
+When you have lots of functions, it's not feasible to go through each function individually.
 In the [Dashboard](https://platform.lumigo.io/dashboard) you can use the `Functions with most Cold Starts` widget to quickly identify problematic functions.

 ![functions with most coldstarts](/images/mod04-lumigo-dashboard-cold-starts.png)